v2h/RTES2018/Documentation/IntrusionDetectionSystem.md

 ### Hardware Setup
 The following pieces of hardware were used in this project:

-- An Adafruit Feather M0 LoRa 900Mhz board which includes an ATSAMD21G18 ARM Cortex M0 processor and an RFM95 LoRa module. [cite].
+- An Adafruit Feather M0 LoRa 900Mhz board which includes an ATSAMD21G18 ARM Cortex M0 processor and an RFM95 LoRa module.
+A more detailed description of the board is provided by Adafruit on [the board's product page](https://www.adafruit.com/product/3178).
 - An MPU-9250 sensor board from Grove [link], of which only the 3-axis accelerometer was used (for acceleration-based motion detection).
 This sensor board communicates with the Feather M0 board via I2C.
 - An PIR sensor board from Grove [link].
 This sensor board transmits its digital signal to a GPIO pin of the Feather M0 board.